ablaamim/1337-STUDENT-REFERENCE/readme.md

 * On Windows it is a bit tricky, you will have to install [Mingw](http://www.mingw.org/)
 * On Linux it is pretty straightforward since it is only installed and if not ```apt-get``` will make it easy.
-* On MAC it is not much more difficult, google how to do it.
+* On MAC it is not much more difficult, i will mention it bellow.

 ---